Robbie-Corcoran/Robbie-Corcoran/README.md

 <br>

 - Born in Dublin, based in Amsterdam
-- Dedicated Full-Stack developer
-- Passionate about Front-End & UX/UI
-- Amazed by Back-End
+- Working as a Java Developer with Pluq
-- Graduated and working as a Java developer with \<\/salt\>
+- Graduated as a Full Stack Java developer from \<\/salt\>
 - Always open to collabs, career opportunities, and discussions about tech!

 <br>